saylordotorg/course_cs403/Unit02.md

+---
+layout: default
+title: "CS403: Introduction to Modern Database Systems"
+course_description: "A study of database architecture and the components used in implementation.
+Topics include using the Structured Query Language, file structures and access methods, database modeling, design, and user interface,components of database management systems, and information storage and retrieval."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Database Architecture and Date Languages** <span id="2"></span>
 *In order to properly create and then manage a database, we need to have